Big-Fig/Fediverse.app/README.md

 * Feature-based folder structure
 * Dependency Injection implemented via `provider`
 * Prefer `StatelessWidget` and async UI update via `StreamBuidler` and `BehaviourSubject` & `StreamController` in controller classes
-* Prefer divide `Widgets` in small sub `Widgets` with `const` constuctor(for better performance) if possible
+* Prefer divide `Widgets` in small sub `Widgets` with `const` constructor(for better performance) if possible
 * Provide data to nested elements via `provider`
 * Prefer `Repository` pattern.
-Allmost all network data cached in local SQLite database.
+Almost all network data cached in local SQLite database.
 UI always display data from single source.
 It may be network-only or from database(if data cached).
-Don't cache and merge data in memory to achive data consistency
+Don't cache and merge data in memory to achieve data consistency
 * Prefer [Effective Dart](https://dart.dev/guides/language/effective-dart/style) name and style code conventions
 * Prefer long file & classes names like `account_follower_account_cached_list_bloc_impl.dart` and `AccountFollowerAccountCachedListBloc`
  * It easy to understand what class do